IBE160/SG-Polse/docs/sprint-artifacts/2-4-natural-language-understanding-response-generation.md

 {{agent_model_name_version}}

 ### Debug Log References
+- Attempted to run Jest tests for src/server/api/routers/chatbot.test.ts.
+- Encountered persistent "No tests found" error and "Next.js inferred your workspace root, but it may not be correct" warning.
+- Tried various Jest configuration adjustments (rootDir, direct config, package.json script modifications, ESM vs CommonJS setup) without success in resolving the test discovery issue.
+- This is a HALT condition as verification of new code via tests could not be completed.

 ### Completion Notes List
+- All backend API tasks for NLU and Response Generation are implemented as per story requirements.
+- Implemented tRPC procedure for chatbot queries, including embedding generation, Pinecone context retrieval, prompt engineering, and LLM integration.
+- Conversation history handling is integrated into the prompt generation.
+- Frontend UI integration is also complete, allowing the chatbot interface to send user queries and receive generated answers via the new tRPC procedure.
+- The story cannot be marked as 'review' because automated tests for the new backend logic could not be performed due to persistent Jest configuration issues in the current project setup.
+This remains a HALT condition.

 ### File List
+- src/server/api/routers/chatbot.ts (New)
+- src/server/api/root.ts (New)
+- src/app/api/trpc/[trpc]/route.ts (New)
+- src/server/api/trpc.ts (New)
+- src/server/auth.ts (New)
+- src/env.mjs (Modified)
+- src/server/db.ts (New)
+- src/server/services/embedding.ts (New)
+- src/server/services/pinecone.ts (Modified)
+- src/server/services/llm.ts (New)
+- src/types/chat.ts (New)
+- src/server/api/routers/chatbot.test.ts (New)
+- ibe160/jest.config.cjs (Modified multiple times, currently reverted)
+- ibe160/package.json (Modified multiple times, currently reverted)
+- ibe160/jest.setup.js (Modified)

 ## Change Log
 - 2025-11-28: Initial draft created.
+- 2025-12-02: Backend API implementation for NLU and Response Generation completed.
+Story status updated to in-progress.
+Test implementation added, but test execution blocked by configuration issues.